nickoala/pnpi/README.md

 sudo apt-get install golang libusb-1.0-0 libusb-1.0-0-dev
 ```

 Obtain `gousb`, Go's USB package.
-Normally, we do that with `go get`, but
+Normally, we do that with `go get`, but I
-`gousb` has introduced some breaking changes recently.
-I need an older version.
+prefer cloning the repository.
+In case of breaking changes, I can always
-The following gets that older version while preserving Go's directory
+checkout the desired version.
+I'm also preserving Go's directory conventions:
-conventions:
 ```
 mkdir ~/pnpi
 cd ~/pnpi
 git clone https://github.com/google/gousb src/github.com/google/gousb

+# In case you want a version that works for sure:
-cd src/github.com/google/gousb
+# cd src/github.com/google/gousb
-git checkout d036636
+# git checkout 92967a7
 ```

 Obtain Plug n Pi Server's source code: